Malcolm Subban: Buffalo Sabres

 On December 2, 2021, Subban was traded by the Blackhawks to the Buffalo Sabres in exchange for future considerations.
+He was acquired after regular goaltenders Craig Anderson and Dustin Tokarski were unavailable to injury and illness.
 He made his debut with the Sabres, allowing six goals on 25 shots before he was pulled in the third period of a 6–2 defeat by the Carolina Hurricanes on December 4.
 On January 12, 2022, Subban made a relief appearance against the Tampa Bay Lightning in place of the injured Ukko-Pekka Luukkonen.
 Subban collided with Lightning forward Patrick Maroon late in the second period.
 He played out the remainder of the contest despite the collision.
 It was later revealed Subban suffered an upper-body injury.
 He underwent surgery, and Sabres' head coach Don Granato speculated Subban would miss the remainder of the season.
-On April 29, 2022, during a Sabres home game against the Chicago Blackhawks, Subban sang "Star Spangled Banner" before the game.
+On April 29, while recovering from season-ending surgery, Subban sang "The Star-Spangled Banner" during a Sabres home game against the Chicago Blackhawks.

+In the 2022 off-season, he re-signed with the Sabres to a one-year, two-way contract on July 12.
+Due to another logjam of goaltenders in Buffalo's system, Subban again ended up in the AHL with the Sabres' affiliate Rochester Americans for the 2022–23 season.
+He became their starter and appeared in 39 games, with a record of 20–14–5 with a .903 save percentage.
+The Americans made the 2023 Calder Cup playoffs and helped the team reach the Eastern Conference finals where they were defeated by the Hershey Bears.
+Subban appeared in 14 playoff games, posting a .914 save percentage, and registered the Americans first playoff shutout since 2014.